Tips & Tricks

 Using blend mode.

-blendMode() function on processing and p5.js provides interesting effects.
+blendMode() function on the 'Processing' and the 'p5.js' provides interesting effects.

-Processing and p5.js have more many interesting blendMode().
+The 'Processing' and the 'p5.js' have more many interesting 'blendMode()'.

 Glow.

-You can glow particles, lines, and any other objects with blendMode(SCREEN).For example p5.js code.
+You can glow particles, lines, and any other objects with 'blendMode(SCREEN)'.

 blendMode(SCREEN);